lxnhard/meet/README.md

-# MEET app
+# MEETLOAF app
 An app that shows upcoming events in different cities.
-MEET is a serverless, progressive web application (PWA) built with React using a test-driven development (TDD) technique.
+MEETLOAF is a serverless, progressive web application (PWA) built with React using a test-driven development (TDD) technique.
 The application uses the Google Calendar API to fetch upcoming events.